azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The screen shows the original test phrase and the test results.](media/2020-06-28-08-55-50.png "Inspecting the test results")

-    It is important to see a high correlation and a resulting ML entity because the chat application needs it in order send the message to the correct hotel department.
+    It is important to see a high correlation and a resulting ML entity because the chat application needs it in order to send the message to the correct hotel department.
 Below is the code from the function application that determines if there is an utterance match.

     ![The screen shows the chat processing code and the reason for making sure the entity and intent is returned.](media/2020-06-29-05-10-51.png "Code sample of intent handler")